Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

  - BehaviorParameters:
   - Vector Observations : 4 : 2 floats for Position and 2 floats for orientation
-  - Variable Length Observations : Between 1 and 20 entities (one for each tile) each with 22 observations, the first 20 are one hot encoding of the value of the, the 21st represents the position of the tile and the 22nd is 1 if the tile was visited and zero otherwise.
+  - Variable Length Observations : Between 1 and 20 entities (one for each tile) each with 22 observations, the first 20 are one hot encoding of the value of the tile, the 21st represents the position of the tile and the 22nd is 1 if the tile was visited and zero otherwise.
   - Actions: 3 discrete branched actions corresponding to forward, backward,